 Pasta fits perfectly into our fast-paced lifestyle.
-It's quick It's inexpensive.
+It's quick.
+It's inexpensive.
 It's low in calories.
-And it's nutritions.
+And it's nutritious.

-Pasta contains complex carbohydrates and is a good source of vitamins $B_1$ , $B_2$ , niacin and iron, N's own fat and sodium.
-It's an excellent source of energy -many marathan runners feast on pasta for days before a bigrace.
-And believe it or not, pasta is a great diet root.
+Pasta contains complex carbohydrates and is a good source of vitamins B_1 , B_2 , niacin and iron.
+It's low in fat and sodium.
+It's an excellent source of energy-many marathon runners feast on pasta for days before a big race.
+And believe it or not, pasta is a great diet food.
 When combined with a source of animal protein like cheese or meat, the resulting protein mix is excellent.

-You can buy pasta in dozens of sizes an orapes, from spaghetti to wide lasagna noveles, and form alphabets and shells to fancier cartyficels, twirls, bowties and stors.
-Pasta is versatile, too You can serve it alone of with toppings.
-You
+You can buy pasta in dozens of sizes and shapes, from spaghetti to wide lasagna noodles, and from alphabets and shells to fancier cartwheels, twirls, bow ties and stars.

-Pasta is versatile, too You can servent alone of with toppings.
-You can serve it hot topped with cheases, meats or traditional topato sauce, or you can make a combination (casserole) dish.
-You can serve it cold of in a salad, or even add it to homemade scup.
-An imaginative cook can prepare a valiety of scumptions dishes, nom low-calorie ones if you're watching your weight to higher calorie ones if you're not.
-Only cheese and logs are as versatile.
+Pasta is versatile, too.
+You can serve it alone or with toppings.
+You can serve it hot topped with cheeses, meats or traditional tomato sauce, or you can make a combination (casserole) dish.
+You can serve it cold or in a salad, or even add it to homemade soups.
+An imaginative cook can prepare a variety of scrumptious dishes, from low-calorie ones if you're watching your weight to higher calorie ones if you're not.
+Only cheese and eggs are as versatile.

-Be creative, by different toppings on your pasta.
-Tomatobased sauce: are traditional, of course, but can be combined with leftover poulry, seafood and meat to make interesting combinations.
+Be creative!
+Try different toppings on your pasta.
+Tomatobased sauces are traditional, of course, but can be combined with leftover poultry, seafood and meat to make interesting combinations.
 Cheeses, like cheddar, mozarella, Monterey Jack and ricotta (low in fat) also make delicious toppings.
 Remember, whole milk cheeses are high in fat, so you might choose lower calorie toppings if you're watching your weight.